Marine Corps Base Camp Smedley D. Butler: Installations

 Camp Smedley D. Butler is actually a collection of facilities and satellite installations spread throughout Okinawa.
 Camp Smedley D. Butler was formerly called Camp or Fort Buckner, named for Army General Simon Bolivar Buckner Jr., who commanded ground forces in the invasion of Okinawa and was killed in the last days of the battle.
 The renaming of Buckner to Butler occurred after most U.S. Army troops left Okinawa, and the base was transferred to the USMC.
-It is ironic that a foreign military base was named after General Butler as he strongly believed that the military should be limited, by law, to operating within 200 miles of the coastline.

 Additionally, Marine Corps Air Station Futenma (including satellite Yomitan Auxiliary Airfield) and Marine Wing Liaison Kadena, while not part of the Camp Butler complex, shares many resources with it.

 Other Marine installations in Japan include Marine Corps Air Station Iwakuni and Camp Fuji.